tonyduan/ge-vae/READMATH.md

 One goal of our work is to scale up to generate large graphs after training on small graphs.

 Another possible idea to enforce permutation invariance is to permute each adjacency matrix (by degree of nodes, then left-ordering [Bloem-Reddy and Teh, 2019]) prior to training.
-Then the generation process can follow a sequential decoding procedure, enforcing for example the degree of each subsequent node is .
+Then the generation process can follow a sequential decoding procedure, enforcing for example the degree of each subsequent node.

 ---